4oddy/local-exchange-data/README.md

 # local-exchange-data
-it is a simple example how to exchange data in local net using python sockets

-to use it, you need to install pygame
+simple game using pygame and sockets